deohs/coders/demos/packages/building_packages/building_r_packages.md

 2. Adding a LICENSE file.
 3. Adding Roxygen comments to the R files.
 4. Include examples with Roxygen comments.
-5. Add a `README.md file` (optional but recommended).
+5. Add a `README.md` file (optional but recommended).

 ## Building the package

+First, we will generate the documentation.

+     "Build" -> "Document"

-First, we will test the package with:
+Then we will test the package with:

      "Build" -> "Test Package"

-Then we will build the package with:
+Finally, we will build the package with:

      "Build" -> "Clean and Rebuild"

-This will generate the Markdown files (*.md) for the function help files from the Roxygen comments we added to the functions.

-Then it will build the package and install it into our local system.
+This will also install it into our local system and load it into memory.

 ## Testing the package